gastonguaysiu/KIRP_II_ML_prediction/RNA_seq/readme.md

 ### Hyperparameter Optimization and Dimensionality Reduction

 - **Script Name:** `split_data.R`
 - **Purpose:** Aimed at splitting the initial data set into the training (90%) and validation (10%) dataset.
-One key note about this is that the files' names need to be cross-referenced across the different data types (CpG450K, or miRNA), should one choose to combine the data for a multi-omic predictive evaluation.
+One key note about this is that the files' names must be cross-referenced across the different data types (CpG450K, or miRNA), should one combine the data for a multi-omic predictive evaluation.

 ### Phases 1 to 3: Convergence Series